janaagaard75/expo-and-typescript/README.md

 ### TypeScript

 Add TypeScript and the helpers library, `tslib`, to the project.
-It's optional to use the --exact switch.
-I just prefer micro managing the version of the packages that I'm using.
+I prefer micro managing the version of the packages that I'm using, so I add use `--exact`, but this is optional.
 You can, of course, also use `npm` instead of `yarn`.

 ```shell
 yarn add --dev --exact typescript react-native-typescript-transformer